-The Love Affair of Artists, Windows & Daydreaming
+The Love Affair Artists Have With Windows & Daydreaming

 by Thea Fiore-Bloom, PhD

 Do you do a fair bit of staring out windows and daydreaming?
 If you do, keep it up.

 Because daydreaming could be said to be what windows and made for.